About the Website

 Launched in October 2012, this website captures the stories of Manhattan Project veterans and their families.
-Thanks to grants from the Institute of Museum and Library Services, the Kerr Foundation, and the M. J. Murdock Charitable Trust, the Atomic Heritage Foundation and the Los Alamos Historical Society are digitizing and transcribing our oral history collections and adding the interviews to this website.
+Thanks to grants from the Crystal Trust, Institute of Museum and Library Services, the Kerr Foundation, and the M. J. Murdock Charitable Trust, the Atomic Heritage Foundation and the Los Alamos Historical Society are digitizing and transcribing our oral history collections and adding the interviews to this website.
 We hope that in time others will add to these oral histories.
 Our goal is to provide a sense of both the commonality and diversity of the Manhattan Project experience for scholars, students and the public.

 If you would like to have access to the original recordings, or you would like permission to quote from an interview, please contact us.